nighthawkcoders/APCSA/_posts/2023-01-11-PBL-backend.md

 ---

 ## Many Notes to One Person
 This adds to the concept of persistent data for a Person.
-This tech talk is focused on building a relational table for Person Notes.
-These notes support text/markdwon/html rendering.
+This tech talk is focused on building a relational table for Notes to Person.
+Notes supports text/markdwon/html rendering.
+[Annotations and Hibernate](https://www.digitalocean.com/community/tutorials/jpa-hibernate-annotations) are used.
+Explore and build other options for your tables and relationships.
+FYI, there is even inheritance in POJOs.
+You will learn a lot about Java if you explore with true PBL mindset.

 * Goals form this Tech Talk
     * Make POJO with Many-to-One relationship
     * Build JPA
     * Establish Controller methods
     * Build Admin Frontend with Thymeleaf